Best Free Tutorials For Learning Color Grading In DaVinci Resolve

 So that’s it.

-Of course, there is a lot more to color grading than what you’ll learn from these videos, and professional colorists practice for years to perfect their skills.
+Of course, there is much more to color grading than what you’ll learn from these videos, and professional colorists practice for years to perfect their skills.

-But everyone has to start somewhere, and I hope that you by watching these videos and practicing the things tought in them feel you’ve gotten a solid foundation to stand on to start color correcting and color grading your own footage.
+But everyone has to start somewhere, and I hope you, by watching these videos and practicing the things taught in them, feel you’ve gotten a solid foundation to start color correcting and color grading your own footage.

 Leave a Comment